Characterizing Commodity Serverless Computing Platforms

 \section{Conclusion}

-In this paper, we have characterized four mainstream commodity serverless computing platforms (i.e., AWS Lambda, Azure Functions, Google Cloud Functions, and Alibaba Cloud Function Compute) via both qualitative analysis and quantitative analysis.
-In qualitative analysis, we construct a taxonomy of 20 characteristics of serverless computing platforms from three aspects, i.e., development, deployment, and runtime.
-In quantitative analysis, we design and implement an open-source benchmark platform \textit{TBS} containing a benchmark suite named \textit{SlsBench}.
-In \textit{SlsBench}, we construct a set of workloads to evaluate different aspects (e.g., startup latency and resource efficiency) of these serverless computing platforms.
-In future work, we plan to extend our benchmark platform to cover more various tasks, and maintain \textit{TBS} continuously to facilitate further applications and research on serverless computing for the whole serverless computing ecosystem.
+In this paper, we have characterized four mainstream commodity serverless computing platforms (i.e., AWS Lambda, Google Cloud Functions, Azure Functions, and Alibaba Cloud Function Compute) via qualitative analysis and quantitative analysis.
+Specifically, in qualitative analysis, we have compared serverless computing platforms from three aspects, i.e., development, deployment, and runtime, to construct a taxonomy of 20 characteristics.
+In quantitative analysis, we have developed an open-source evaluation tool \testbedName to explore the actual runtime performance of four serverless computing platforms from startup latency, execution latency, and scheduling latency.
+First, we have measured their startup latency from the key factors, e.g., programming languages, memory sizes, and package sizes.
+Second, we have characterized their resource efficiency using microbenchmarks and macrobenchmarks.
+Finally, we have explored their concurrency performance under different concurrent requests on these serverless computing platforms and further found the potential causes influencing their concurrency performance via analyzing their scalability and load balancing in a black-box fashion.
+Based on the results of both qualitative and quantitative analysis, we have provided a series of practical findings and actionable implications for developers and cloud vendors, intending to highlight good practices and interesting research avenues in adopting the serverless computing paradigm.